-Finding and getting a job
+Finding a job

-- Your Intreo Centre or Social Welfare Branch Office: Provide information and advice for all jobseekers.
-Intreo is a service from the Department of Employment Affairs and Social Protection which provides a single point of contact for all employment and income supports.
-You can read more in our document about employment services for jobseekers.
+You can drop in or call your local Intreo centre to get information on job vacancies.
+Intreo centres provide information and advice for all jobseekers.
+Intreo is a service from the Department of Social Protection (DSP) which provides a single point of contact for all employment services and income supports.
+You can read more about employment services for jobseekers.

-- Websites: Jobs websites provide details of current job vacancies.
-TheJobs Ireland website lists jobs available in Ireland and abroad.
+The Jobs Ireland website lists jobs available in Ireland and abroad.
 It also lists internships and employment programme vacancies.
 You can upload your CV to the Jobs Ireland website so employers can access it and contact you directly.

-- Open days and recruitment days: Some employers and industries hold open days to recruit staff.
+Some employers and industries hold open days to recruit staff.
 Open days and events in your area may be advertised online, in local newspapers and at other local events.

-- Personal contacts: Friends or relatives may know of job opportunities.
+Friends or relatives may know of job opportunities.

 Applying for a job